-Young chefs recently battled it out at, initially a regional level where I had been asked by La Chaîne des Rôtisseurs and Le Cordon Bleu as a non-professional member to be a judge, then the young chefs went on to compete nationally.
+Young chefs recently battled it out at, initially regional level where I had been asked by La Chaîne des Rôtisseurs and Le Cordon Bleu as a non-professional member to be a judge, then the young chefs went on to compete nationally.
 The winner Aaron Engeler (below) will now be able to compete in the international competition.

 (Top Left: All the participants with Norman Harrison Bailli Délégué la Chaîne des Rotisseurs Australia with Andrew Crispin Conseiller Culinaire la Chaîne des Rôtisseurs, Crown Culinarium.
 Bottom Left: Norman Harrison, Bailli Délégué la Chaîne des Rôtisseurs Australia with Ken de Mallindine Bailli Victoria la Chaîne des Rôtisseurs of Le Cordon Bleu Australia.
 On Right: Aaron Engeler, 2018 Chaîne des Rôtisseurs Young Chef Competition 1st Prize winner).